 They live holistically and are constantly striving to maintain a healthy balance in their lives.
 Their circle of friends and associates are people who are also determined to follow their dreams in life and believe in sharing their passions and knowledge with others.
 Lucy and Oliver continue to create retreats with the kind of atmospheres that can inspire and restore one’s soul.

-Click here to find out more about 'A Couple Of Healers'
+Click here to find out more about 'The Retreat People'

 If you really 'are what you eat,' then inspiring students to explore healthier options and enjoy authentic, restorative, home-made meals, is certainly our priority.